danwing/authenticating-network/draft-wing-opsawg-authenticating-network.md

 network's encrypted DNS server identity, or an Evil Twin attack.
 The client can then take appropriate action.

-> todo: if a network advertises 8.8.8.8 via DNR or DDR, we can't
-    detect an evil twin.
-How do we identify 8.8.8.8 as a public DNS server?
-Could we say the network-advertise encrypted DNS server has to be on the same network (RFC1918 space or same /64) as the client obtained??
-But that seems somewhat constraining.
-Another idea is "if you've seen this same certificate via another SSID", but that doesn't work well, either:  for example, I have a single DNS server in my house for all of my various SSIDs (guest, IoT, home network, work network).
-Hmm.
-Need more ideas.

 # Avoiding Trust on First Use {#avoid-tofu}

 Trust on First Use can be avoided if the SSID name and DNS server's